A topic from the subject of Analytical Chemistry in Chemistry.

 Analytical Applications of Enzymes and Antibodies

-Enzymes and antibodies are highly specific biological molecules that play a crucial role in analytical chemistry due to their ability to interact with target molecules:
+Enzymes and antibodies are highly specific biological molecules that play a crucial role in analytical chemistry due to their ability to interact with target molecules.

 • Antibodies are proteins produced by the immune system that bind with high affinity to antigens (target molecules), allowing for their detection and characterization.
+This high affinity allows for very sensitive detection even at low analyte concentrations.

 Enzyme-Based Assays